 • Upon examining Barbarella, Professor Ping states that she has “The aspect of an Earthling” which is a strange thing to point out considering that everyone in this film pretty much looks like an Earthling.

-• There are lobby cards that exist depicting a lesbian tryst between Barbarella and the Great Tyrant, that this scene has never appeared in any version of the film is true crime.
+• There are lobby cards that exist depicting a lesbian tryst between Barbarella and the Great Tyrant.
+The fact that this scene has never appeared in any version of the film is a true crime.

 • The interior of Barbarella’s spacecraft is covered in shag carpeting as if we needed any more proof that this film was made in the 60s.